 For freelancers, Fiverr charges a flat 20% fee of the total order price.
 This means that if you price a gig at $100, you’ll receive $80 upon completion.
 This rate is the same no matter what level of seller you are, and no matter what services you offer.

-- For the first $500 you receive, Upwork charges 20%
+- For the first $500 you received, Upwork charged 20%

-- Between $500.01 and $10,000 of total revenue from each client, Upwork charges 10%
+- Between $500.01 and $10,000 of total revenue from each client, Upwork charged 10%

-- When your total revenue is above $10,000.01, Upwork charges 5%
+- When your total revenue was above $10,000.01, Upwork charged 5%

 Verdict – Upwork